Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 711+ reviews

 Subcontracting: a step back, for now

-The draft rules proposed a noticeably tighter line on subcontracting: a revised, IR35-aligned definition of a "subcontractor" and "directly managed and controlled" that would have pulled many associates and freelancers into scope, plus a new £25,000 de minimis threshold.
+The draft rules proposed a noticeably tighter line on subcontracting: a revised, IR35-aligned definition of a "subcontractor" and "directly managed and controlled".
+(IR35 is the tax test for whether someone is genuinely self-employed or really an employee; aligning to it would have pulled many associates and freelancers into scope as subcontractors.)
+The draft also added a new £25,000 de minimis threshold.
 After significant sector feedback, the position has been stepped back for August: the current in-year approach continues, with a wider review of subcontracting over the summer and any changes expected from January 2027.
 If you use associates or specialist subcontractors, nothing changes immediately, but this is the area to watch.

 Lawful wage, gateway and training plans